pkivolowitz/asm_book/more/varargs/README.md

 ## How Variadic Functions Determine Number of Parameters

-The TL;DR is that something among the *initial* arguments tells the function how many other arguments to expect.
+The TL;DR is that something among the *REQUIRED* arguments tells the function how many other arguments to expect.
 Commonly, it is the very first argument that contains this information but it is possible to encode this information in a parameter other than the first as long as